-11. Non-Cultivation
+12. Non-Cultivation

 If you are given a warning letter for non-cultivation you will be allowed 30 days to make significant improvements.
-If you fail to do so you will be sent an eviction notice.
+You will have 14 days to send in any mitigation.
+If you fail to contact us with mitigation and fail to improve the plot you will be sent an eviction notice.